sadhiin/crtvai_task/README.md

 3. The application will transcribe the audio and summarize the transcript.
 4. The transcript and summary will be displayed on the screen.

-## Notes

-- This is a basic example and may require further configuration based on your specific use case.
-- Error handling and user feedback can be improved.
-- Consider security best practices for handling user uploads and AWS credentials.

-**Feel free to modify and extend this project to suit your needs!**